Changhe: Export

 Changhe has exported to some European and South American nations.
 These exports may be in the form of complete knock-down kits and are likely fitful and sporadic.

 Latin America

 Some Changhe models are sold in Brazil and Uruguay under the brand name Effa, and here the Ideal has been renamed the M100.
 Total Brazilian sales of the Ideal in 2010 were a reported 426 units.
 In Venezuela, the first Latin American country to receive a Changhe product (2007), the official dealer of the Changhe Ideal was Cinascar, but this model is no longer listed on Cinascar's website.
 In Peru and/or Colombia, Faga Motors sells various Changhe microvans.

 Europe

 Italian importer Martin Motors rebadges and sells the Changhe Landy as a Martin Motors Coolcar.
 The Ideal is known in Italy as the Martin Ideal 1000.

-The Ideal is also marketed in the Ukraine.
+The Ideal is also marketed in Ukraine.

 IPO

 Listed on the Shanghai Stock Exchange or Shenzhen Stock Exchange in 2001, Changhe was delisted in 2008 prior to its 2009 sale.